yzhao062/pyod/README.md

 ---
 ### Quick Start for Combining Outlier Scores from Various Base Detectors

 "examples/comb_example.py" illustrates the APIs for combining multiple base detectors.
 Given we have *n* individual outlier detectors, each of them generates an individual score for all samples.
-The task is to combine the outputs from these detectors effectivelly.
+The task is to combine the outputs from these detectors effectively.

-**Key Step: conducting Z-score normalization on raw scores before the combination.** Four combination mechanisms are shown in this demo:
+**Key Step: conducting Z-score normalization on raw scores before the combination.**
+Four combination mechanisms are shown in this demo:

 1. Average: take the average of all base detectors.
 2. maximization : take the maximum score across all detectors as the score.